AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-0-sp2.md

 - Publishing to Salesforce fails when content contains non breaking spaces.
 (23664)
 - For topics having errors like broken links, the Salesforce publishing fails and progress bar is shown indefinitely.
 (22985)
 - For maps having broken links, the Salesforce publishing fails and progress bar is shown indefinitely.
 (24963)
-- If an external link contains a UUID, it goes in post processing and converts the external link to UUID link thereby breaking the link on web editor and also on the publishing sites.
+- If an external link contains a UUID, it goes in post processing and converts the external link to UUID link thereby breaking the link on editor and also on the publishing sites.
 (22574)
 - The `xref` converts to relative link even when the **scope** of link is set to **external**.
 (23059)
 - Native PDF generation fails for content with **chunk** attribute set to **to-content**.
 (21772)
 - The **Edit properties** dialog for a baseline does not show the previously saved criteria for dynamic baseline.
 (23964)